MrDev-5000/TimerKernel/README.md

 - Multiple independent timers can be used simultaneously
 - Simple and intuitive API
 - Supports Floating Point duration for ease of use and percise timing
+- Supports running timer only a stated number of times

 ## ⚙️ Installation